Applying to Law School

 About Retaking the LSAT

-Many schools (but not all) average your LSAT scores if you take more than one test.
+Some law schools (but not all) take your highest LSAT score if you take more than one test.
 So, if you score a 150 on your first test, a 152 on your second test, your application may be evaluated as if you received a score of 151.
 In recent years, more schools are beginning to only consider the highest LSAT score earned.
 You should carefully research the admission practices for your prospective law schools and consult with the Pre-Law Director before deciding to schedule another LSAT exam.

 Finding Law Schools